Number 722 (Replaces Committee Opinion No. 637, July 2015)

 The American College of Obstetricians and Gynecologists recommends the following:

 Cannabis sativa (marijuana) is the illicit drug most commonly used during pregnancy.
-The self-reported prevalence of marijuana use during pregnancy ranges from 2% to 5% in most studies but increases to 15–28% among young, urban, socioeconomically disadvantaged women (1–5).
-Higher rates of use are found when querying women at the time of delivery rather than at prenatal visits because some users may not seek prenatal care (5).
-Notably, 48–60% of marijuana users continue use during pregnancy, with many women believing that it is relatively safe to use during pregnancy and less expensive than tobacco (3, 4, 6).
-A growing number of states are legalizing marijuana for medicinal or recreational purposes, and its use by pregnant women could increase even further as a result.
+The self-reported prevalence of marijuana use during pregnancy ranges from 2% to 5% in most studies but increases to 15–28% among young, urban, socioeconomically disadvantaged women 1 2 3 4 5.
+Higher rates of use are found when querying women at the time of delivery rather than at prenatal visits because some users may not seek prenatal care 5.
+Notably, 34–60% of marijuana users continue use during pregnancy, with many women believing that it is relatively safe to use during pregnancy and less expensive than tobacco 3 4 67.
+A recent study noted that 18.1% of pregnant women reporting marijuana use in the past year met criteria for marijuana abuse, or dependence, or both.
+8. A growing number of states are legalizing marijuana for medicinal or recreational purposes, and its use by pregnant women could increase even further as a result.

 Effects of Marijuana Use on Pregnancy

-Studies using laboratory animals show that in utero exogenous cannabinoid exposure may disrupt normal brain development and function (12).
-Manifestations of in utero exposure include impaired cognition and increased sensitivity to drugs of abuse (15).
-Of further concern, supraphysiologic fetal cannabinoid exposure can potentiate brain susceptibility to the apoptotic effects of ethanol (16), highlighting concerns for polysubstance abuse and suggesting that exposure to exogenous cannabinoids could negatively affect brain development.
-Studies noted that children who were exposed to marijuana in utero had lower scores on tests of visual problem solving, visual-motor coordination, and visual analysis than children who were not exposed to marijuana in utero (17–20).
-Additionally, prenatal marijuana exposure is associated with decreased attention span and behavioral problems and is an independent predictor of marijuana use by age 14 years (21–23).
+Studies using laboratory animals show that in utero exogenous cannabinoid exposure may disrupt normal brain development and function 14.
+Manifestations of in utero exposure include impaired cognition and increased sensitivity to drugs of abuse 17.
+Of further concern, supraphysiologic fetal cannabinoid exposure can potentiate brain susceptibility to the apoptotic effects of ethanol 18, highlighting concerns for poly-substance abuse and suggesting that exposure to exogenous cannabinoids could negatively affect brain development.
+Studies noted that children who were exposed to marijuana in utero had lower scores on tests of visual problem solving, visual–motor coordination, and visual analysis than children who were not exposed to marijuana in utero 19 20 21 22.
+Additionally, prenatal marijuana exposure is associated with decreased attention span and behavioral problems and is an independent predictor of marijuana use by age 14 years 23 24 25.
 Effects of prenatal marijuana exposure on school performance are less clear.
-Although one longitudinal study found no significant effect on several measures of cognition and school performance among primarily middle socioeconomic class children aged 5–12 years (24, 25), another longitudinal investigation of children of mostly urban, lower socioeconomic means observed poorer reading and spelling scores and lower teacher-perceived school performance (26).
+Although one longitudinal study found no significant effect on several measures of cognition and school performance among primarily middle socioeconomic class children aged 5–12 years 26 27, another longitudinal investigation of children of mostly urban, lower socioeconomic means observed poorer reading and spelling scores and lower teacher-perceived school performance 28.

 Although there are limitations to the data on marijuana use during pregnancy—animals are frequently poor surrogates, and studies in humans often are heavily confounded by polysubstance use and lifestyle issues—worrisome trends do emerge.
 Therefore, because of concerns regarding impaired neurodevelopment, as well as maternal and fetal exposure to the adverse effects of smoking, women who are pregnant or contemplating pregnancy should be encouraged to discontinue marijuana use.
 Because the effects of marijuana use may be as serious as those of cigarette smoking or alcohol consumption, marijuana also should be avoided during pregnancy.
 Before pregnancy and in early pregnancy, all women should be asked about their use of tobacco, alcohol, and other drugs, including marijuana and other medications used for nonmedical reasons.
 Women reporting marijuana use should be counseled about concerns regarding potential adverse health consequences of continued use during pregnancy.
-It is important to emphasize that the purpose of screening is to allow treatment of the woman’s substance use, not to punish or prosecute her.
-Seeking obstetric–gynecologic care should not expose a woman to criminal or civil penalties for marijuana use, such as incarceration, involuntary commitment, loss of custody of her children, or loss of housing (39).
+Patients should be informed that the purpose of screening is to allow treatment of the woman’s substance use, not to punish or prosecute her; however, patients should also be informed of the potential ramifications of a positive screen result, including any mandatory reporting requirements.
+Seeking obstetric–gynecologic care should not expose a woman to criminal or civil penalties for marijuana use, such as incarceration, involuntary commitment, loss of custody of her children, or loss of housing 40.
 Addiction is a chronic, relapsing biological and behavioral disorder with genetic components, and marijuana use is addictive in some individuals.
-Drug enforcement policies that deter women from seeking prenatal care are contrary to the welfare of the mother and fetus (40).
+Drug enforcement policies that deter women from seeking prenatal care are contrary to the welfare of the mother and fetus 41.

 Effects of Marijuana Use on Lactation